Automating Label Placement for PCBs

 2D code readers are commonplace in critical SMT line processes, these can read the code and log the journey through the manufacturing process with manual scanners used to ‘read’ the code where automation is not possible.

-With the label now a single size and likely to be very small, the placement of the label on the PCB becomes increasingly more demanding.
-Using tweezers to remove the label from the liner and apply it accurately and repeatably in the defined position and orientation for any given PCB is a difficult, manual, and very time-consuming therefore labour costly process.
+Creating a single size label across all PCBs will likely need a very small label footprint, the placement of the label on the PCB becomes increasingly more demanding.
+Using tweezers to remove the label from the liner and apply it accurately and repeatably in the defined position and orientation for any given PCB is a difficult, manual, and very time-consuming, therefore costly labour process.

 Auto-apply labels are designed to be easily peeled off the liner and presented by an SMT label feeder, labelling cell or label applicator.
 The labels are supplied ONE across on narrow widths so that they can be fitted to a label feeder within the SMT placement machine and then simply placed like any other component – fully automating the label placement on the PCB.